 Further, if the AG decides to hold a public meeting regarding the proposed transaction, the AG may extend both the initial 90-day review period and the additional 45-day period by fourteen (14) days each.

-If the AG does not issue its written determination by the specified periods set forth in the proposed legislation, the parties may proceed and close the transaction.
+If the AG does not issue its written determination by the specified periods set forth in the legislation, the parties may proceed and close the transaction.

 WAIVER